brunocodutra/metal/README.md

 ## Documentation

-The complete up to date documentation is available [online][documentation].
+The complete up-to-date documentation is available [online][documentation].

 ## License